Internships

 After:

-• Submit Supervisor Evaluation forms from training agreement packet to your teacher of record/Career Specialist
+• Submit Supervisor Evaluation forms from training agreement packet to your Teacher of Record/Career Specialist